Methodology

 The classifier is **informational, not authoritative**.
 It is a one-line summary derived from a fixed set of four

-behavioral checks.
-The per-check evidence on the same page is the ground truth.
+behavioral audits.
+The per-audit evidence shown alongside is the ground truth.
 A tool labeled `human-primary` may still

 be safe to use from an agent in narrow, well-bounded ways.
 A tool labeled `agent-optimized` may still surprise an agent

-on a check the classifier does not look at.
+on a audit the classifier does not look at.

 the fix lives in one of two places:

-1. The tool fits an exception category that should suppress some checks → file a registry update adding an
+1. The tool fits an exception category that should suppress some audits → file a registry update adding an

 `audit_profile` (see below).